 It is challenging when choosing the type of saw you need.
-Is it dry cut saw or band saw?
+Is it dry cut saw or a band saw?
 Which one serves your purpose?
-In this dry cut saw vs. band saw article we will compare the two and see which fits your bill.
+In this dry-cut saw vs. band saw the article, we will compare the two and see which fits your bill.

 Dry Cut Saw vs Band Saw